benny779/Computer-specifications/README.md

 * MAC address

 Optional, check the end date of the warranty with the manufacturer (using Web-Api), currently for Lenovo only.

+---
+**Note:** This repository is no longer actively maintained and will be archived.
+Feel free to fork the code and use it as a starting point for your own project.